cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 ##########

 - ``k.bad_argument`` if the object type code is unrecognized.
-- ``k.bad_operation`` if the Memory key used has subregion disable bits set, or is the wrong size for the requested object.
+- ``k.bad_operation`` if the Memory key used has subregion disable bits set, is the wrong size for the requested object, or if this object is device memory.

 .. _memory-method-peek: